 Contracts Subcommittee

 Mr. Sappenfield provided the update.
-He reported that after eight months, the subcommittee had completed a draft of the Base Contract for the Sale and Purchase of Hydrogen and the updates to the RNG Addendum for consistency with the Environmental Protections Agency’s Biogas Regulatory Reform Rule (BRRR).
-The hydrogen contact recommendation went out for industry comment on February 27, 2025, with comments due on March 31, 2025, and the RNG Addendum updates were voted out on March 19, 2025 with comments due by April 21, 2025.
+He reported that after eight months, the subcommittee had completed a draft of the Base Contract for the Sale and Purchase of Hydrogen (Hydrogen Contract) and the updates to the RNG Addendum for consistency with the Environmental Protections Agency’s Biogas Regulatory Reform Rule (BRRR).
+The Hydrogen Contact recommendation went out for industry comment on February 27, 2025, with comments due by March 31, 2025, and the RNG Addendum updates were voted out on March 19, 2025 with comments due by April 21, 2025.

-He mentioned that once the comment periods close, the Contracts Subcommittee recommends that ad hoc Executive Committee meeting be scheduled to address the recommendations in May or June.
+He mentioned that once the comment periods close, the Contracts Subcommittee recommends that an ad hoc Executive Committee meeting be scheduled to address the recommendations in May or June.
 He also highlighted his participation in an offsite hydrogen market panel during CERA week, where the base contract received positive feedback.
 He noted that while the hydrogen market is still developing, future changes to the contract are expected.

 Mr. Sappenfield noted that related Annual Plan items would need to be marked completed.
 He asked if there were any questions.